 After having several sessions of consultation and meetings with the team of developers to check our assumptions and estimations, we understood the major effort will be on the development team for integrating third-party APIs.

 However, the team with their excellent effort could manage to integrate the modular APIs to reflect the product as much as possible and maintain the necessary functionality.
 We decided to purchase the readymade dashboard template and customize the layout as per the requirement to complete the prototype within the timeframe.

 Along with this, we used Trello to organize and prioritize the tasks and keep the client updated with the work progress on a timely basis, while employing the Jira tool to assign tasks to all the developers.
 At the end of 5-6 weeks of hard work, we had software that we could try and test with actual users.

 Testing PhaseWe created a clickable prototype where users were able to walk through the flow of the system and perform actions.
 While tracking their responses, we received a constant loop of feedback and iterations whenever needed.

 At the end of each accomplished task, we took the feedback from the client and checked with them how effectively it met their needs, understand their perception, and check if it accomplished their goals.

 The Design Thinking approach helped us to work on well-thought different features.
 This did not just lead to saving our time, but also helped us innovative results with Speed that would have been more time consuming otherwise.
 Most importantly, we were able to deliver the product and value that users needed, and this was valued by the client, making this their internal flagship project for future challenges ahead.

 As a Technology First company, Cygnet focuses on rapid productization with 100% agility combined with the perfect balance of the design thinking approach.
-Get in touch with experts at Cygnet today on +1-609-245-0971 or email@example.com.
+Get in touch with experts at Cygnet today at +1-609-245-0971 or firstname.lastname@example.org.